QALYs in the NHS: The Ultimate Guide - Medicine Hot Topics and Interview Questions

 What are some concerns or limitations of using QALYs in healthcare?

-How does the concept of QALYs support the ethical principle of distributive justice within the healthcare sector?
-Are there any limitations to this?
+How does the concept of QALYs support the ethical principle of distributive justice within healthcare?

 In your opinion, how well does the use of QALYs align with the core values of the NHS, such as comprehensive service provision and responsiveness to individuals' health needs?